Holding your nerve when your investment loses value

 It can be tempting to cut your losses and withdraw your money when things are looking shaky.
 As no-one can accurately predict what’s going to happen, this could mean you end up selling your investments at a time when their value is at its lowest.

-It’s worth stepping back and remembering what you plan to use the money in your stocks and shares ISA for.
+It’s therefore worth stepping back and remembering what you planned to use the money in your stocks and shares ISA for.

 If you planned to use it for a future event or for a rainy day that hasn’t yet arrived, then you’re still on track.
 It's not until you withdraw money that the value of your shares affects you.